Great news for social-media-loving affiliate marketers!

 Last week, Pinterest announced that it will now allow affiliate links on its product and idea-sharing platform.
-While Pinterest had removed affiliate links in the past due to issues with spam, its new spam detection system should eliminate any issues.
+Pinterest had removed affiliate links in the past due to spam issues.
+However, thanks to its new spam detection system this issue should be eliminated.

 - Create “Top 10” boards.
 These can be general to the main content categories on your site (i.e. “My Favorite 10 Tents for Car Camping” or “10 Essential Backpacking Products”), or specific to a recent blog entry that you’d like to highlight.
-For example, if you just blogged about an 8-hour roadtrip with the kids, create a board that highlights the products that saved your life on the road.
+For example, if you just blogged about an 8-hour road trip with the kids, create a board that highlights the products that saved your life on the road.

 - Create “Currently Wearing”, “Currently Obsessing Over”, “Currently Craving”, or “Currently Dreaming About” boards.
 These are pretty straightforward and would feature products or destinations.

 - As another, and perhaps simpler way to monetize existing content on your site, you could create boards for your gear reviews.
-This is a great way to organize, index and share some of your favorite gear or products that you’ve already done the hard work on (the testing, photographing and writing).
+This is a great way to organize, index, and share some of your favorite gear or products that you’ve already done the hard work on (the testing, photographing, and writing).